xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-1.md

 </div>
 Note: Configure the same on all the routers.

-The reason behind configuring the above hw-module profile  is to explicitely enable data plane in NCS500 and NCS5500 for SRv6 with specific mode i.e. either SRv6 Base format or SRv6 micro-segment (uSID).
+The reason behind configuring the above hw-module profile  is to explicitly enable data plane in NCS500 and NCS5500 for SRv6 with specific mode i.e. either **SRv6 Base**  or **SRv6 micro-segment** (uSID).
 We are using uSID based SRv6 transport and this is done by configuring the  hardware module profiles:“hw-module profile segment-routing srv6 mode micro-segment format f3216”.
 The hw-module profile is self-explanatory, we have enabled segment routing v6 (srv6) and the mode used is micro-segment. (another mode for SRv6 is the base mode).
 The uSID carrier format used is f3216, i.e 32 bit block size and 16bit uSID.
 Thus a single DA can carry upto 6 micro-instructions or uSID.

 Note: This hardware-module profile configuration needs reload of the router.
 {: .notice--info}